 Yes.
 I always wanted to be rock star after seeing clips of Carlos Santana, Jim Morrison of the Doors, Deep Purple, Led Zeppelin, Eric Clapton among others.
 These individuals rocked us silly and we wanted to ape them, looks and all.

 The attire was acquired through various sources, including an Armyman’s son who gave all his father’s discarded shirts to me.

 Blessed by God who categorised me in the human category after pondering over the ape section, I had hair aplenty.
 Luckily the hair looked frizzed after not letting a comb or brush touch it.
 The beard was easy to grow and inherent laziness helped it to look wild.The rock star me had taken shape, physically at least.
 Now came the hard bit of buying a guitar and learning it.

-After saving some of the meagre pocket money granted to me and the cash gifts from large-hearted relatives who thought of me as a sweet, innocent lad, i managed to collect enough to buy a guitar.
+After saving some of the meagre pocket money granted to me and the cash gifts from large-hearted relatives who thought of me as a sweet, innocent lad, i managed to collect enough to buy a guitar for smaller hands.
 I also took a five-year loan from my sisters, hoping that I would not have to repay it.

 I bought the guitar, an ordinary, acoustic one, and came home proudly.
 The enthusiasm was dented by a few choice words from the parents on how badly I had performed in the exams and my looks were fit for a horror film and that I would never make it as a rock star.

 The thrill of possessing a guitar over-rode these concerns.
 But oh, no. I had made a grave mistake.
 I had bought a right-handed guitar and I was left-handed.